07542 926011 email@example.com

 The Targe is constructed in the traditional manner described above.
 The outside of the leather surface is folded over the bevelled wooden edge all around the circumference and attached with a rim of hand-made iron nails near the edge on the back.
 A thin steel circular plate is attached with iron nails to the back, formed from separate hand wrought sections hammer forged together yielding rough forge lines imbetween.
 The mounting straps are now missing but the steel plate shows the holes where these were once attached.

-In a paper entitled “A Type of Highland Target” published in “Scottish Weapons and Fortifications” edited by David H Caldwell pages 391 to 398, a magnificent Targe, now in the National Museum of Scotland in Edinburgh is described.
+In a paper entitled “A Type of Highland Target” published in “Scottish Weapons and Fortifications” edited by David H Caldwell pages 391 to 398, a magnificent Targe, now in the National Museum of Scotland in Edinburgh is described by Claude Blair.
 A postscript is added to the paper which is a letter from a Henry Fletcher to his brother, Andrew Fletcher of Saltoun, then staying in Paris, dated Saturday 21st January 1716.
 In the letter Henry informs his brother on the technique of manufacture of Highland targes.
 The letter is reproduced here in full, and although period targes varied in construction and design, both contemporaneously on a regional and stylistic basis, as well as over time, it gives a clear parallel with the manufacture of our Targe (Taken from “Letters of Andrew Fletcher of Saltoun and his family, 1715-1716”, edited by I J Murray, Scottish Historical Society Miscellany, 1965, pages 153-4).